German invasion of Belgium (1940): 12–14 May: Battles of the central Belgian plain

 The German forces were able to communicate by radio during the battle and they could shift the point of the main effort unexpectedly.
 The Germans also practiced combined arms tactics, while the French tactical deployment was a rigid and linear leftover from the First World War.
 French tanks did not possess radios and often the commanders had to dismount to issue orders.
 Despite the disadvantages experienced by the Germans in armour, they were able to gain the upper hand in the morning battle on 12 May, encircling several French battalions.
 The combat power of the French 2^{e} DLM managed to defeat the German defences guarding the pockets and freeing the trapped units.
 Contrary to German reports, the French were victorious on that first day, preventing a Wehrmacht break-through to Gembloux or seizing Hannut.
 The result of the first day's battle was:

 The effect on the German light tanks was catastrophic.
-Virtually every French weapon from 25mm upward penetrated the 7-13mm of the Panzer I. Although the Panzer II fared somewhat better, especially those that had been up-armoured since the Polish Campaign, their losses were high.
+Virtually every French weapon from 25mm upward penetrated the 7-13 mm of the Panzer I. Although the Panzer II fared somewhat better, especially those that had been up-armoured since the Polish Campaign, their losses were high.
 Such was the sheer frustration of the crews of these light Panzers in [the] face of heavier armoured French machines that some resorted to desperate expedients.
 One account speaks of a German Panzer commander attempting to climb on a Hotchkiss H-35 with a hammer, presumably to smash the machine's periscopes, but falling off and being crushed by the tank's tracks.
 Certainly by day's end, Prioux had reason to claim that his tanks had come off best.
 The battlefield around Hannut was littered with knocked-out tanks–the bulk of which were German Panzers–with by far and away the bulk of them being Panzer Is and IIs.